Mobility on Demand Sandbox Program

 Allocation of Funding

-The MOD Sandbox projects are funded under FTA’s Research, Development, Demonstration and Deployment program authority.
+The MOD Sandbox projects are funded under FTA’s Public Transportation Innovation (49 U.S.C. § 5312).
 A total of $8 million was allocated in October 2016.

 The federal share of project costs under this program is limited to 80 percent.
 Proposers may seek a lower federal contribution.
 The applicant must provide the local share of the net project cost in cash, or in-kind, and must document in its application the source of the local match.